michaelyue123/NP-Assignment-A.2/src/README.md

 # Guessing Game
 Guessing Game is a multi-player game supported by the socket connection established between server and client.
-Games
+Game

 starts with server first randomly generating a number between 0~12 and then each player that successfully connects to